Interested in a Nissan Pathfinder?

 The 3.5-litre petrol V6 is a little old-school but it’s beautifully smooth and rev-happy, working well with the sharp-shifting nine-speed automatic transmission.

-For those that enjoy non-turbocharged, big-block engine response this will be nicely familiar, but for those used to the punchy low-down response of turbocharged petrol and diesel alternatives, you might be left wanting for more.
+For those that enjoy non-turbocharged, large-capacity engine response, this will be nicely familiar.
+But for those used to the punchy low-down response of turbocharged petrol and diesel alternatives, you might be left wanting for more.

 Thankfully, the V6 has a nice brassy tone as you rev it out – perhaps nicer than even the twin-turbo V6 in the Z coupe…

 Fuel economy also suffers as a result.
-While Nissan claims a combined 10.5L/100km for the AWD models, we only got close to that with more highway use.
+While Nissan claims a combined 10.5L/100km for AWD variants, we only got close to that with more highway use.

-The lack of idle stop-start tech and the thirsty nature of big-block petrol engines means in stop-start peak-hour traffic you’ll easily see the trip computer show 12-13L/100km.
+The lack of idle stop/start tech and the thirsty nature of big-bore petrol engines means in stop-start peak-hour traffic you’ll easily see the trip computer show 12-13L/100km.

 Being a big, soft family SUV, the Pathfinder hasn’t been designed to carve out apexes and tear up B-roads.